Los Banos man suffers major injuries after high-speed motorcycle crash, police say

 Castellanos made a u-turn and tried to catch up with the 2000 gray Honda motorcycles with his patrol vehicle's lights and sirens, Hedden said.
 But by the time Castellanos turned, Brown had already passed several cars.

-Brown also rode through the stop sign at the intersection of Badger Flat Road before losing control at a curve in the road, Hedden said.
-The motorcycle left the roadway and hit railroad tracks causing Brown to be ejected before he collided into some fixed objects in the area.
+Brown also blew through the stop sign at the intersection of Badger Flat Road before losing control at a curve in the road, Hedden said.
+The motorcycle left the roadway and hit railroad tracks throwing Brown from the motorcycle.

 It wasn't known if Brown, who was on probation for evading police officers in the past, knew he was being pursued by police, Hedden said.